Endpoint Devices Continue to Increase

 Policy Controls: Endpoint security requires strong policy creation and control.
 That means managing precisely how endpoint devices get managed and updated and how they connect to a network.
 Without rules, your security can morph into something from the wild, wild West, particularly as more end-users connect to your network with their devices.

-Shadow IT, the installation of hardware or software without IT sanction expands your attack area.
+Shadow IT, installing hardware or software without IT sanction expands your attack area.
 It ranges from unauthorized messaging apps to unapproved applications.
-IoT devices increase the likelihood of ShadowIT.
+Additionally, IoT devices increase the likelihood of ShadowIT.

 Outdated Software: The more endpoints devices in your organization, the more you’ll require patching to avoid vulnerabilities.
 And the more patching required, the more you need to invest in automated solutions.
 Otherwise, your IT team will quickly become overwhelmed if manual updates are required.